By Roy L Hales

 Strathcona Regional District

 Item #3 was for the benefit of the Strathcona Regional District.
 To quote the Campbell River Mirror, the SRD has been treating Cortes Island as ‘Electoral Area non grata’ this year.
 No Advisory Planning Commission has been appointed.
 All but one Grant-in-Aid has been denied.
-The two referenda, for funding first responder service and the island’s two community halls, has been delayed.
+The two referenda, for funding first responder service and the island’s two community halls, have been delayed.

+This may change now that the court has made a ruling.
 We will see what happens at the Strathcona Regional District’s next board meeting – on Wednesday, June 12, 2019.

 In their petition to the Supreme Court of British Columbia, the plaintiff’s lawyer argued that “Anderson took money from her constituents for personal gain and a number of those same constituents received gifts and grants in return.”

 This was alleged to have occurred after Bernie Anderson’s cabin burned down in January 2018.
 A GoFundMe campaign was launched to help pay for new accommodations.
 As Bernie’s daughter and legal guardian, Director Anderson decided to add a bedroom for him to her home.

 Telephone Conversation with Noba

 “I continually maintained that these accusations were baseless and it was a relief today to have the BC Supreme court agree to that there was indeed no conflict of interest.
 There had never been an inappropriate receipt of gifts,” said Anderson, in a telephone conversation later that night.